hypertexthero/mezzanine-robotonotebook/README.md

 Roboto Notebook
 ===============

-A [Mezzanine][Mezzanine] theme intended for publishing a personal blog with a minimalist design typeset with Google’s [Roboto][Roboto] typeface.
+A [Mezzanine](http://mezzanine.jupo.org/) theme intended for publishing a personal blog with a minimalist design typeset with Google’s [Roboto](https://www.google.com/fonts/specimen/Roboto) typeface.

 In initial development.